Bunker | Trap

 More on: How to Hit a Fairway Bunker Shot

-A waste bunker consists of a fairly large area where sand is the main surface ingredient.
 When present, such bunkers oftentimes define the outer edges of a golf hole and begin where the rough ends.
 In some cases, waste bunkers even replace rough altogether and borders fairways directly, or after a margin of first cut.

 Because it is not technically a type of hazard, golfers are allowed to ground their clubs while setting up for a shot at address, in contrast to other types of bunkers.
 In some cases golf course may elect to enact local rules in order to clearly define the correct course of action.

-The lip consists of the edge of a bunker where the sand meets the grass.
 Because bunkers are effectively holes sin the ground, the level of the ground of the grass surrounding it is naturally higher than the level of the sand, even as the two meet.
 As a result, a small step is seen along the perimeter of the bunker which is called the lip.
 That small step can take drastically different dimensions in Scotland notably, where the lips famously look more like walls than subtle edges.

 Whenever a course features particularly punishing lips golfers will be wise to make sure an upcoming shot will send the ball high enough to clear the lip entirely.
 Indeed, lips tend to not allow balls to roll out, sending them back into into the bunker instead.
 Worst still, balls sent directly into a lip may become lodged within, providing for an almost impossible follow up shot.